aem999/oracle-jdk8-mooc/README.md

 A *pipeline* contains the following components:

 - a source
-- zero or more intermediate operations, such as fiter, that produce a new stream.
+- zero or more intermediate operations, such as filter, that produce a new stream.
 - a terminal operation, such as `forEach`, that produces a non-stream result, such as a primitive value, a collection, or in the case of `forEach`, no value at all.